-An access to a global variable x is equivalent to env.x, which in turn is equivalent to gettable_event(env, "x")

-where env is the environment of the running function.
-(See §2.8 for a complete description of the gettable_event function.
+An access to a global variable x is equivalent to $\\mathtt{env.x}$ , which in turn is equivalent to where \env is the environment of the running function.
+(See §2.8 for a complete description of the gettable\event function.
 This function is not defined or callable in Lua.
-Similarly, the env variable is not defined in Lua.
+Similarly, the \env variable is not defined in Lua.
 We use them here only for explanatory purposes.)